mode51/Tungsten/README.md

 * Tungsten.Universal - A Universal version of Tungsten
 * Tungsten.RPC - A classic class library
 * Tungsten.Domains - Easily implement reloadable AppDomains in your application
-* Tungsten.LiteDb - A POCO based wrapper for LiteDb
+* Tungsten.LiteDb - LiteDb based CRUD for your POCO classes

 # Demos
 * Tungsten.Demo.Winforms - Uses tasks, Property and Gate to provide a responsive UI while handling background tasks